golemfactory/golem-docs/src/pages/docs/providers/gpu/gpu-golem-live.md

 Done!
 The unzipped file should take up about 8.6 GB.

-## 2. Record image to SSD
+## 2. Flash image to SSD

-In the second step, you need to burn the unzipped `gpu-golem-live` image to an external SSD.
+In the second step, you need to flash the unzipped `gpu-golem-live` image to an external SSD.
 To do this, you can use free software (such as balenaEtcher) or a command in the terminal.

 You can use dd to save the extracted image to the SSD.
 Connect the SSD to your computer and then check its path on your system using `sudo fdisk -l` (Linux) or `diskutil list` (macOS).
 Assuming the SSD is referred to on the system as `/dev/disk4`, and the image file (named `golem-gpu-live-latest.img`) is in the `/Downloads` directory you can use: